duckietown/docs-opmanual_developer/book/opmanual_developer/30_projects/01_architecture_api.md

 ## What it consists of
 The architecture api consists of a [database](https://github.com/duckietown/dt-architecture-data/tree/ente) containing information on the various modules and configurations that can be launched on a device.
 This allows the user to quickly modify any configuration file, while not being exposed to the code of the API itself.
-The various functions of the API are stored as a Python library in the [dt-commons repository](https://github.com/duckietown/dt-commons/tree/ente) for reusability.
+The various functions of the API are stored as a Python library in the [dt-commons repository](https://github.com/duckietown/dt-commons/tree/ente) for reusability and decoupling of the logic.
 This allows the [architecture API module](https://github.com/duckietown/dt-architecture-api) to be easy to interpret, only specifying the API communication details (e.g. port or DockerClient).

 ### dt-architecture-data (database)
 This repository contains a [modules folder](https://github.com/duckietown/dt-architecture-data/tree/ente/modules) with configuration-independent information on the possible modules in Duckietown.
-It also contains a configuration folder with information on which modules a configuration should contain, per device type.
-Any other information, or configuration-dependent commands for a module can be specified here.
-This allows to use the modules as uniform building blocks for any configuration, where other client.container() commands can be specified.

 The structure of a module file is as follows:
 ```